endurodave/IntegrationTestFramework/README.md

 	virtual ~DelegateThread() = default;

 	/// Dispatch a DelegateMsg onto this thread.
 The implementer is responsible
-	/// for getting the DelegateMsg into an OS message queue.
-Once DelegateMsg
+	/// for getting the DelegateMsgBase into an OS message queue.
+Once DelegateMsgBase
 	/// is on the correct thread of control, the DelegateInvoker::DelegateInvoke() function
 	/// must be called to execute the callback.
 	/// @param[in] msg - a pointer to the callback message that must be created dynamically.
-	/// @pre Caller *must* create the DelegateMsg argument dynamically.
+	/// @pre Caller *must* create the DelegateMsgBase argument dynamically.
 	/// @post The destination thread calls DelegateInvoke(). virtual void DispatchDelegate(std::shared_ptr<DelegateMsgBase> msg) = 0;
 };